geo-python/site/source/course-info/installing-miniconda.rst

 In case you already have Anaconda installed on your computer, you can continue using that during the Geo-Python course without a problem.
 **If you are new to Python and have not yet installed anything, we recommend you to start by** `installing Miniconda on your computer <https://docs.conda.io/en/latest/miniconda.html>`__.

+.. admonition:: Do I need to install anything?

+    Please note that you can also complete the Geo-Python course without installing anything on your own computer!
+    Each lesson contains a launch button for running the code **interactively in the browser**.

 Install Miniconda on Windows
 -------------------------